No-Trade-No-Life/Yuan/README.md

 #### Toolkit

 [@yuants/tool-kit](tools/toolkit) is all you need.
 This provides a CLI when you need to build an extension.
 It helps you to build a docker image, create a bundle and more.
 To ensure your extension is ready to use.

-#### Vendors

-Vendors include markets, exchanges, and data sources.
-You can access the global market through various vendors.
-For some legal reason, they are probably not open to everyone.
-But you can use them if you gain permission from the provider.

-Every vendor is a gateway to connect the external service directly.
-Your private data including account info and market data will not be stored in Yuan Cloud Service.
-You can deploy the vendor in your own cloud or local machine.

-- [@yuants/vendor-ctp](apps/vendor-ctp) This connects to the "Comprehensive Transaction Platform" (CTP).
-The CTP platform was developed by the Shanghai Futures Exchange (SHFE).
-CTP provides China's future exchanges.
-To comply with regulations, you might have to request permission from your broker company.

-- [@yuants/vendor-ccxt](apps/vendor-ccxt) This connects to the "CryptoCurrency eXchange Trading Library" (CCXT).
-CCXT is a JavaScript / Python / PHP cryptocurrency trading library that supports many cryptocurrency exchanges and trading markets.
-You can use it to trade cryptocurrencies.

-- [@yuants/vendor-binance](apps/vendor-binance) This connects to _Binance_, which is a famous crypto exchange.

-- [@yuants/vendor-okx](apps/vendor-okx) This connects to _OKX_, which is a famous crypto exchange.

-- [@yuants/vendor-huobi](apps/vendor-huobi) This connects to _Huobi_, which is a famous crypto exchange.

-- [@yuants/vendor-gate](apps/vendor-gate) This connects to _Gate_, which is a famous crypto exchange.

-- [@yuants/vendor-bitget](apps/vendor-bitget) This connects to _BitGet_, which is a famous crypto exchange.

-- [@yuants/vendor-coinex](apps/vendor-coinex) This connects to _CoinEX_, which is a famous crypto exchange.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>